 Prescription Medicine

-Medicines which are exempt because of their size, dimensions, indications etc., may be sold from a retail pharmacy under the supervision of a pharmacist.
+Medicines that are exempt because of their size, dimensions, indications, etc., may be sold from a retail pharmacy under the supervision of a pharmacist.
 Other general medicines may be sold in any retail outlet.

-Medicines are classified in accordance with whether they require a prescription are pharmacy only or are general.
+Medicines are classified in accordance with whether they require a prescription, are pharmacy-only, or are general.
 The relevant classification is applicable to each medicine.
-The general position is that the medicines that are not subject to supply by prescription can be supplied by pharmacies.
+The general position is that medicines that are not subject to supply by prescription can be supplied by pharmacies.

-There is provision for a general sale category, whereby regulations may be made permitting general of sale medicines in accordance with conditions and criteria prescribed by the Health Products Regulatory Authority.
+There is a provision for a general sale category, whereby regulations may be made permitting the general sale of medicines in accordance with conditions and criteria prescribed by the Health Products Regulatory Authority.
 The products must be lawfully on the market in accordance with proper marketing authorisations.

 Nurses and midwives may prescribe many medicines.
 They must be employed by the health service provider in a public or private health service setting, it must be one normally provided as part of the health service setting where the nurse is employed and the prescription must be issued in the usual course of the health service.